 3.2 Truth Tables

 A truth table lists all possible combinations of truth values.
-A single statement p has two possible truth values: truth (T) and falsity (F).
-Given two statements p and q, there are four possible truth value combinations, ranging from TT to FF.
-So there are four rows in the truth table.
-In general, given n statements, there are 2n cases (or rows) in the truth table.
+In a two-valued logic system, a single statement p has two possible truth values: truth (T) and falsehood (F).
+Given two statements p and q, there are four possible truth value combinations, that is, TT, TF, FT, FF.
+As a result, there are four rows in the truth table.
+With three statements, there are eight truth value combinations, ranging from TTT to FFF.
+In general, given n statements, there are 2n rows (or cases) in the truth table.

 3.2.1 Basic Truth Tables of the Five Connectives